THE HISTORY OF SURF-LIFESAVING IN THE

 Each year, the Dory Rescue Squad would drill with the East Hampton Ambulance preparing for any water emergency.
 These drills involved the transporting of the dory boat onto the beach, positioning the truck and dory, and timing a safe launch.

 From East Hampton Volunteer Ocean Rescue’s inception, the role of the organization was to provide a quick response of certified lifeguards to water emergencies for swimmers in distress.
 For its first six years, the organization was seasonal, from May 1st to November 1st.
-The personal watercraft, PWC, became a necessity after the disbanding of the Dory Rescue in the fall of 2005.
+The personal watercraft, PWC, became a necessity after the disbanding of the Dory Rescue Squad.
 The Town and Village realized, without the Dory Rescue Squad, the need and value of rescue swimmers utilizing a vessel that had the ability to handle water emergencies in all types of conditions.

 In California and Hawaii, PWCs had proven to be of great value with respect to water rescues.
-The East Hampton Town Lifeguards had also adopted personal watercrafts to assist in rescues during lifeguarded hours.
+The East Hampton Town Lifeguards had also adopted PWCs to assist in rescues during lifeguarded hours.
 As the population of beachgoers grew in the summers, more people migrated away from the populated protected beaches to less crowded, unprotected beaches.
-PWCs make getting to the victims quicker and rescues more efficient.
-Personal watercrafts provide a quick response and are easily launched from the beach.
-PWCs can transport rescue swimmers, punch through shore breaks, handle large surf conditions, maneuver in and out of the impact zone to pick up swimmers in distress, and return to the beach where emergency personnel were stationed to assist.
+The need for a quick response to these more remote areas was realized.
+With PWCs, responders can easily launch from the beach, transport rescue swimmers, punch through shore breaks, handle large surf conditions, maneuver in and out of the impact zone to pick up swimmers in distress, and return to the beach where emergency personnel are stationed to assist.

 Over the last 10 years, East Hampton Volunteer Ocean Rescue has been providing water protection for numerous triathlons and open-water swim and paddle events.
 As these events increased in number, the use of a PWC proved to be the optimal vessel to handle rescuing distressed swimmers.